Well Being Financial Group

 Are There Catch Up Contributions Under A 457 Plan?

 Other employees can take advantage of a provision set in place by the IRS that allows them to make up for contributions that have not been previously deferred to your current employer’s deferred compensation plan.
-This catch-up is applicable for any year since January 1st, 1979.
-The maximum amount allowed is 100 percent of total unused deferrals or $15,000.00, whichever amount is greater.
+The maximum allowed amount is 100 percent of total unused deferrals or $15,000.00, whichever is greater.
+This catch-up has been applicable for any year since January 1st, 1979.

-Retirement planning is an important step in ensuring financial stability for both yourself and future generations, and it is essential that you speak with your financial advisor before deciding to join this or any other type of retirement plan.
+Retirement planning is important in ensuring financial stability for yourself and future generations.
+It is essential that you speak with your financial advisor before joining this or any other type of retirement plan.